Pumpkin Texas Sheet Cake with Buttermilk Frosting – A casual treat for holiday gatherings with alluring fall flavors!

 • Room temperature eggs – Warm egg mix better into batters.
 No weird eggy clumps.

-• Pumpkin puree – Make sure not to buy pumpkin pie filling.
+• Pumpkin puree – Do not buy pumpkin pie filling.
 Look for 100% pure pumpkin in a can!

 • Whole buttermilk – Whole fat buttermilk creates the best possible texture.